-This guide will walk you through what you need to prepare for in generating online PR for your crowdfunding campaign, and show how you can quickly garner targeted new media PR which will give you more assets and fodder to share with your tribe throughout your crowdfunding campaign.
+This blog post will walk you through what you need to prepare for in generating online PR for your crowdfunding campaign, and show how you can quickly garner targeted new media PR which will give you more assets and fodder to share with your tribe throughout your crowdfunding campaign

 “Traditional” PR outlets are newspapers, magazines, and television.
 I caution you when approaching these for your crowdfunding campaign.

 Online PR is another story and if you are like the vast majority of crowd funders and you are raising money for a project that is relevant to a smaller niche-focused group (your personal fan base), the most effective PR you can garner is online PR.